Holiday Dilemma: Should Companies Offer Extra Pay or Substitute Days for Sunday Holidays?

 pon1965

-May day is not a national holiday.
-Labour oriented units declare as paid holiday.
+May Day is not a national holiday.
+Labor-oriented units declare it as a paid holiday.

 Regards